Eye-Tracking test may spot vestibular migraine

 Summary

-This study tested whether a standard balance test (videonystagmography with caloric testing) can tell the difference between people with vestibular migraine, those with other migraines, and healthy individuals.
-Researchers measured eye movements in 173 participants to see if this test could become a reliable tool for diagnosing vestibular migraine.
-The goal is to improve diagnosis for this often-misunderstood condition.
+This study tested whether videonystagmography (VNG) with caloric testing, a standard balance exam, can distinguish people with vestibular migraine from those with other migraines and healthy individuals.
+Researchers compared eye movement patterns in 173 participants across three groups.
+The goal was to see if VNG could become a reliable diagnostic tool for this often-misdiagnosed condition.

 This is a summary of the original study .
 Summaries may miss details or leave out important information.
 Before applying or accepting participation, make sure you have read and understood the full study.
 Curemydisease.com takes no responsibility whatsoever for anything missed, misunderstood, or acted upon as a result of our summary — we know it does not capture everything.